Neocreb/frontend-eloity-unified-ecosys/CREATOR_STUDIO_IMPLEMENTATION.md

 - **Audit Logging**: Track access to analytics data
 - **Rate Limiting**: Prevent abuse of analytics endpoints

 This Creator Studio implementation provides a comprehensive, non-invasive analytics solution that enhances the creator experience while maintaining all existing functionality.
-It positions Softchat as a premium platform for content creators with professional-grade analytics tools.
+It positions Eloity as a premium platform for content creators with professional-grade analytics tools.